simozhou/supreme-fishstick/README.md

 ## TODO
 - make logo and navbar scale (ensure that navbar doesn’t overlap with title).
 This probably requires to do the navbar from scratch
+- adjust the highlighted section in the navbar depending on where the user is
 - make padding on the landing page scale (currently done with m4, probably needs to be adjusted)
 - create a design for the programme section
 - style the tracks section (maybe different font?
 I find it pretty hard to read currently)